 In the fifteenth year of the reign of Tiberius Caesar, when Pontius Pilate was governor of Judea, and Herod was tetrarch of Galilee… (Lk 3:1).

-Jesus cleanse our hearts, so to reveal to us more clearly those choices we make and that which we bring into our life that are false truths, apparent goods, and substitutes that separate us from your Father.
-Help us to let them go so to embrace that which is for our highest hope and good, that which is True, and Good, and Beautiful.
+Jesus, please cleanse our hearts and minds, so as to reveal to us more clearly the choices that we make, and that which we bring into our lives that are false truths; those apparent goods, and substitutes that separate us from your Father.
+Help us to let them go so as to embrace that which is for our highest hope and good, that which is True, and Good, and Beautiful.
 Help us to experience oneness with you so that we may experience your joy in our lives and experiences with one another.